laverdet/node-fibers/README.md

 GARBAGE COLLECTION
 ------------------

-If you intend to use "lazy lists", you should be aware that all fibers must eventually unwind.
+If you intend to build generators, iterators, or "lazy lists", you should be aware that all fibers must eventually unwind.
 This is implemented by causing yield() to throw unconditionally when the library is trying to unwind your fiber-- either because reset() was called, or all handles to the fiber were lost and v8 wants to delete it.

 Something like this will, at some point, cause an infinite loop in your
 application: